flutter-ml/google_ml_kit_flutter/README.md

 Look at this [example](https://github.com/bharat-biradar/Google-Ml-Kit-plugin/tree/master/example) to see the plugin in action.

+## Migrating from ML Kit for Firebase

+When Migrating from ML Kit for Firebase read [this guide](https://developers.google.com/ml-kit/migration).
+For Android details read [this](https://developers.google.com/ml-kit/migration/android).
+For iOS details read [this](https://developers.google.com/ml-kit/migration/ios).

 ## Known issues

 ### Android

 To reduce the apk size read more about it in issue [#26](https://github.com/bharat-biradar/Google-Ml-Kit-plugin/issues/26).
+Also look at [this](https://developers.google.com/ml-kit/tips/reduce-app-size).

 ### iOS